Tom and Jerry: The Movie: Plot

 A cat named Tom and his owners move to a new house, but he is distracted by his pursuit of a mouse named Jerry and is left behind by the moving van.
 Tom chases the van, but is attacked by a bulldog and forced to hide in the empty house.

-The next morning, the house is demolished by wrecking ball, leaving Tom and Jerry homeless and wandering the streets until they meet a stray dog named Puggsy and his flea companion, Frankie.
+The next morning, the house is demolished by a wrecking ball, leaving Tom and Jerry homeless and wandering the streets until they meet a stray dog named Puggsy and his flea companion, Frankie.
 Upon introducing themselves, Tom and Jerry, discovering they can both speak, are persuaded to befriend each other to survive, but when Jerry accepts to be Tom's friend, Tom disagrees, leaving Jerry to do the same.
 While Tom and Jerry search for food, Puggsy and Frankie are captured by dogcatchers, and when Tom is confronted by a hostile group of singing alley cats, Jerry traps them in a sewer.

-Tom and Jerry soon meet Robyn Starling, a young runaway girl whose widowed father was supposedly killed in an avalanche during an expedition in Tibet, while her mother had died when she was just a baby.
-Robyn and her family's fortune were put in the custody of her wicked guardian "Aunt" Pristine Figg and her lawyer Lickboot, who see Robyn only as a means to keep their obtained wealth, but will lose it if Robyn's father have survived.
-A local police officer finds and brings Robyn, Tom, and Jerry back to her home.
+Tom and Jerry soon meet Robyn Starling, a young runaway girl whose widowed father was supposedly killed in an avalanche during an expedition in Tibet.
+Robyn and her family's fortune were put in the custody of her wicked guardian "Aunt" Pristine Figg and her lawyer Lickboot, who see Robyn only as a means to keep their obtained wealth, but will lose it if Robyn's father has survived.
+A police officer finds and brings Robyn, Tom, and Jerry back to her home.

-Figg reluctantly allows Tom and Jerry to stay, but the pair's food fight with Figg's morbidly obese skateboard-riding dachshund Ferdinand and their discovery of a telegram confirming the survival of Robyn's father convinces Figg to send them to her sadistic animal trafficker henchman Dr. Applecheek.
-His public persona as a kind animal lover allows Figg to falsely assure Robyn as she locks her in the attic to prevent her from learning of her father's survival.
+Figg reluctantly allows Tom and Jerry to stay, but the pair's food fight with Figg's obese skateboard-riding dachshund Ferdinand and their discovery of a telegram confirming the survival of Robyn's father convinces Figg to send them to sadistic animal trafficker Dr. Applecheek.
+His public persona as a kind animal lover allows Figg to falsely assure Robyn, and she locks her in the attic to prevent her from learning of her father's survival.

 Tom and Jerry reunite with Puggsy and Frankie, who suggest using a nearby control panel to release the cages, freeing all the captured animals.
 Tom and Jerry return to Robyn and inform her of her father's survival.
-The three set out on a raft to find Robyn's father, but the raft is suddenly struck and split by a ship and separating them.
+The three set out on a raft to find Robyn's father, but the raft is struck and split by a ship and separates the group.
 Meanwhile, in Tibet, Robyn's father is alerted of his daughter's situation and flies back to America to find her.